hjaiej-mohamed/presentations/EITA/2024/readme.md

 ## This what gemini says about the presentaion: [I created application with gemini API and Streamlit application that analyses pdfs and returns discription.]
-Even the machines can uderstand what i am presenting! :)
+Even the machines can understand what i am presenting! :)

 # 1. From Flayway presentation for EITA Consuling Client :